nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 ![screenshot6](../assets/images/lazyadmin/screenshot6.png)

 Nice, this is probably a login page to an administrator dashboard.

 Now we just need to find a way to login.
 I tried some basic SQL injection payloads such as `' OR 1=1 --` , but they did not work.
 I next tried using `sqlmap` to help automate the process but it was unable to find the form located on this page.
+Hitting this deadend, I moved on to the /inc directory.

-In the **/inc** directory, we can see that this contains many files required for the running of the webpage.
+In the **/inc** directory, we can see that it contains many files and folders required for the running of the webpage.
 One folder that caught my attention was the **mysql_backup/** folder:

 ![screenshot7](../assets/images/lazyadmin/screenshot7.png)

-Sure enough, in the folder was a **sql backup file**:
+Sure enough, in the folder was a sql backup file:

 ![screenshot8](../assets/images/lazyadmin/screenshot8.png)